usaid-cs/yesterday-i-learned/random.md

 - Walter White is written to be slowly blinded by money and/or ambition, [even himself](http://i.imgur.com/BdzuGWg.jpg).
 - "America's real safety net is drugs, alcohol, cheap food, and free porn."
 Attributed to a Henry Rollins
 - Compass is the "two sticks" thing you use to draw circles.
 Protractor is the plastic disc you use to measure angles.
-- [It's odd in the northwest](https://www.reddit.com/r/AskReddit/comments/6lyjnc/what_is_the_most_useful_thing_you_know/djxmfq1/): even numbered buildings will be on the south and east sides of streets.
-It only works in the US though?
-- A bat [held onto a rocket](http://imgur.com/gallery/bwP6u) once.
-And only once.
 - Fresh tuna is tough and has no flavour.
 Age it for a few days first.
 - Selfie sticks are banned from Disney theme parks.
 - [A plane](https://en.wikipedia.org/wiki/North_American_B-25_Mitchell) [crashed](https://en.wikipedia.org/wiki/1945_Empire_State_Building_B-25_crash) into the Empire State Building and [it didn't collapse](https://i.redd.it/p4ier7ehw27z.jpg).